noeliavt/Credit_Risk_Analysis/README.md

 ### 2.5 SBalancedRandomForestClassifier Model

-The balanced accuracy score improved to about 79%.
+* The balanced accuracy score improved to about 79%.
-The high_risk precision is still low at 4% only with 67% sensitivity which makes a F1 of only 7%.
+* The high_risk precision has increased a litle with 67% sensitivity which makes a F1 of only 7%.
-Due to a lower number of false positives, the low_risk sensitivity is now 91% with 100% presicion.
+* The low_risk sensitivity is now 91% with 100% presicion.

 <p align="center">